 The Green Card we issue will allow you to drive in EU and EEA countries, excluding Serbia.
 If you’re going to Serbia please call us or speak to your broker.

 In the event of a deal, it’s likely the requirements to drive in Europe will stay as now.

 Yes.
-A Green Card is required and if based in Northern Ireland we will be sending you the necessary Green Cards for your vehicles prior to 29th March 2019.
+A Green Card is required and if based in Northern Ireland we will be sending you the necessary Green Cards for your vehicles.
 If you do not receive a Green Card from us please contact your broker or if you are a direct customer your usual Zurich contact using the contact details in your policy documents.

 If you are travelling without a Green Card, a Green Card PDF can be emailed to you but you will need to arrange for it to be printed on green paper as a single, double sided document.
 Or a Green Card can posted to an address of your choosing.